 - Identity and Difference: creating, maintaining, and challenging personal, social, and community identity in a complex and diverse world

 In a close-knit, collaborative community, we offer students bachelor, master and doctoral degrees that come with the prestige of a Big Ten University.

 Our faculty is on the cutting edge of research in their respective areas of specialty.
 Our talented professors have received outstanding teaching, research and service awards.
 They care deeply about teaching, and their students.
 We actively mentor and collaborate with our students, focusing research and teaching on digital media, public advocacy, argument analysis, communicating across difference, negotiation and conflict management, family interaction and relational competencies.

-Wherever you want to do professionally, and wherever you want your skills and degree to take you, we’ll help you find your voice.
+Whatever you want to do professionally, and wherever you want your skills and degree to take you, we’ll help you find your voice.

 In the latter half of the twentieth-century, specialization lead to the creation of departments with more defined intellectual missions.
 Theatre joined with disciplines in fine and performing arts.
 Audiology and Communication Disorders migrated to special education.
 Radio and Television became Broadcasting and found a home in the College of Journalism and Mass Communications.
-The speech portion of communication, broadened its scope beyond just orality and with its twin foci on communication research (social science) and rhetorical studies (humanities), found its intellectual home where it began in antiquity in the liberal arts the the College of Arts and Sciences.
+The speech portion of communication broadened its scope beyond just orality and with its twin foci on communication research (social science) and rhetorical studies (humanities), found its intellectual home where it began in antiquity in the liberal arts the College of Arts and Sciences.

-Our faculty members and graduate students have received more recognition and awards from the University, College, and national and regional organizations than during any other period in the department's history.
-Members of our faculty members are leaders in our national professional associations.
+Our faculty members and graduate students have received more recognition and awards from the university, college, and national and regional organizations than during any other period in the department's history.
+Members of our faculty are leaders in our national professional associations.
 Faculty regularly work on research projects with graduate and undergraduate students.
 The department is well known for excellent research, superlative teaching and for being a close and caring community.